cyrilou242/thirdeye-oss/quickstart/README.md

 Then go to [localhost:1426](http://localhost:1426/)

-This setup generates the config from [configs-templatesdev](config-templates).
+This setup generates the config from [configs-templates](config-templates).
 This quick start can be used to test modifications to the config files.
 Stop the docker containers: `docker-compose down`; edit the configurations in the [config](./config) folder, and relaunch with `docker-compose up`
 You do not need to rebuild the docker image.